-The Big Ears are induced by simultaneously pulling down app.
-40 cm on the two outer A-risers..
 We suggest keeping the brake toggles in your hands while inducing Big Ears.
-The glider will remain fully steerable through weight shifting during the maneuver.
-The sink rates will be around 2-3 m/s, a little more if you release the trimmers completely.
-Releasing the two A-line handles will normally have the tips reinflating on their own, otherwise light braking will assist the reinflation.
+The glider will remain fully steer-able through weight shifting during the manoeuvre.
+The sink rates will be around 2-3 m/s.
+Releasing the two A-lines will normally have the tips reinflating on their own, otherwise light braking will assist the reinflation.